CuBoulder/Documentation/docs/HowWeWork/index.md

     - Drupal 7 is coming up against end of life date
     - Needs to be updated to new tool

+## development principles

+Particularly with respect to Drupal development, but for custom development we alway attempt to :

+- Keep it simple
+- Keep it close to core
+- Keep it secure
+- Keep it scalable
+- Keep improving

 ## team values

 - We are transparent by default